ayobamihybrid/mernFinanseer/README.md

 # Finanseer

 Since this project will hold both the client application and the server application there will be node modules in two different places.
 First run npm install from the root.
-After this you will run npm run-script install-all from the root.
 From now on run this command anytime you want to install all modules again.
-This is a script we have defined in package.json .
+This is a script I have defined in package.json .

 In the project directory, you can run: